 Keiser University's Bachelor of Science in Imaging Sciences degree is a completion program for associate degree graduates from an accredited institution holding an unrestricted, current, active certification awarded by a national credentialing agency for Radiography, Magnetic Resonance Imaging, Nuclear Medicine Technology, Diagnostic Medical Sonography, or Radiation Therapy.
 The Bachelor of Science in Imaging Sciences degree develops the technologist's administrative and/or clinical knowledge and provides an educational foundation for advanced certifications and career growth.
-Students may choose from concentrations in imaging management, radiology, nuclear medicine, diagnostic vascular sonography, or clinical imaging depending upon the student's area of interest, career pathway and primary certification while working toward a bachelor's degree completion.
-Some courses provide educational components toward fulfillment of post-primary modality requirements.
+Students may choose from concentrations in imaging depending upon the student's area of interest, career pathway and primary certification while working toward a bachelor's degree completion.
+Some courses provide educational components toward fulfillment of post-primary 102 modality requirements.
 The program curriculum provides foundational courses in current interdisciplinary and administrative aspects of an imaging department.
 Additionally, the program allows for a more focused study of leadership and of advanced technological or clinical aspects of the imaging sciences through a specific concentration choice.